Problem Solving the Coaching Way

 By asking these powerful questions, you are putting the responsibility of working through the problem onto the employee rather than taking responsibility on yourself.
 With some patience and willingness to leave the problem in the hands of the person who presented it to you, you will be surprised at the results and you may just realize that you have some very keen and capable people around you!
 The long term positive outcome is that your people will then learn to tackle problems on their own and coach each other to solutions minimizing the amount of time you are involved and freeing you up to do the things that you want to do.
 Give this approach a try and see what will happen!

-Have a question for Luciano?
-Ask or leave a comment below!
+Have a question for Luciano or want to leave a comment?
+Click here.